Miami East High School 60th Annual Commencement - Piqua Daily Call

-Miami East Class of 2018 Commencement ceremony at Hobart Arena on May 25, 2018
+Miami East Class of 2018 commencement ceremony at Hobart Arena on May 25.

 Mike Ullery | Daily Call

-Miami East Band director Jeffrey Smith conducts the band as Friday’s Miami East Class of 2018 Commencement ceremony at Hobart Arena on May 25, 2018 begins.
+Miami East Band director Jeffrey Smith conducts the band as the Miami East Class of 2018 Commencement ceremony at Hobart Arena on May 25 begins.

 Mike Ullery | Daily Call

-The Miami East High School Choir performs at Hobart Arena during Friday’s 60th annual commencement ceremony.
+The Miami East High School Choir performs at Hobart Arena during the 60th annual commencement ceremony.

 Mike Ullery | Daily Call